madprops/gifmaker/README.md

 > output = Type: str | Default: 'output' directory

-In which directoy to save the generated gif.
+In which directoy to save the generated file.

+Or the path plus name of the file.

+The format is deduced by the file name's extension (if defined).

 `-o` is a shorter alias for this.